What is Final Class in Java?

 ^

-So from the above code output, we can clearly see that it will throw a compilation error which means we cannot inherit from the final class.
+So from the above code output, we can clearly see that it will throw a compilation error because the class is declared as final.
+This proves that we cannot inherit from the final class in Java.

-The final keyword in Java has several advantages.
+The final class in Java has several advantages.
 Some of them are listed below-

-• classes that are extended may reveal private and protected information about potential users, but with the use of the final class, it won’t happen.
+• The final Class in Java provides security as they cannot be inherited by any other classes which means that the classes that are extended may reveal private and protected information about potential users, but with the use of the final class, it won’t happen.

-• Data elements of the final class cannot be changed by external access because the final class in java is complete and immutable
+• Data elements of the final class in Java cannot be changed by external access because the final class in java is complete and immutable

 • It can be used to prevent a class from being subclassed, which can be useful for security and reliability.